 How was your weekend?
 It has been raining here for days and I could really use some sunshine!
 To start with, I’m trying to finish up an outdoor paint project for the final installment of the Outdoor Extravaganza.
 Second of all, my plants are water-logged.
 Frankly, my body and mind operate so much better when they’ve received a good dose of Vitamin D!
 How about you?

-Not all was lost.
+Not all was lost, though.
 On Friday, one of my friends and I attended The Vintage Chicks sale (now known as Vintage with Flair).
 It was my first time going, and although it was difficult to navigate because of the crazy number of people, I was glad I did.

 I’m not one to decorate my whole home with vintage pieces, but I love adding something here and there to bring character to a room.
 I was immediately drawn to these antique prints, but at over $300 a piece, I had to pass.